MyJetTools/my-no-sql-server/README.md

 * Added   settings parameter

 ### 0.0.20-rc01
-* Sync to Readers now works in separated thread
+* Sync to Readers now works in a separate thread
+* Exposed sync to readers bytes to Prometheus reader by reader